UP Naming Mahal

 UP General Education Program

 The General Education (GE) program is a legacy of President Vicente G. Sinco that the University Council approved on June 21, 1958.
-Sinco had in mind a curriculum that would develop the student’s ability to effectively speak and write English and read and understand materials with some complexity, have the ability to think critically, the understanding of the present status and past history of the culture and society of which the student is a part, and the understanding of the nature of science as an intellectual process.
-A new GE Program came just after February 1986, aimed among others, to “infuse a passion for learning with a high sense of moral and intellectual integrity.”
-The GE program has been the hallmark of any UPian.
+Sinco had in mind a curriculum that would develop the student’s ability to effectively speak and write English and read and understand materials with complexity to have the ability to think critically, to understand the present status and past history of the culture and society of which the student is a part, and to grasp the nature of science as an intellectual process.
+A new GE Program came after February 1986, aimed among others, to “infuse a passion for learning with a high sense of moral and intellectual integrity.”
+The GE program is the hallmark of any UP student’s education.

 UP Lantern Parade